-This page shows you the history of a profile, e.g. when it was run, where it was run, the result, etc. This is similar to the log files except it's provided in table form.
+This page shows you the history of a profile, e.g. when it was run, where it was run, the result, etc. If the profile has not been run yet then this page will not be shown.
+This is similar to the log files except it's provided in table form.
 The history is also recorded separately from the log files and uses less disk space, so you may want to keep a longer history.
 A profiles history is also sent to the SyncBack Management Service ( Pro version only) to enable remote monitoring of profiles.
 Note that no history is kept of simulated runs.

 Scripts ( Pro version only) have access to most of this information via the SBHistory object.